 When we think critically, we think in a self-directed manner.
 Our thinking is disciplined and thus becomes a self-correcting mindset.
 It also means that such strong proactive thinking abilities become second nature as we continue to develop them through learning and experience.

 As we stated earlier, independent critical thinking skills are among the top skills educators strive to give to their students.
 That's because when we succeed at getting learners thinking independently, we've given them a gift for life.
 Once school is over they can then go into future enterprises and pursuits with confidence and pride.
 That, of course, leads us to our final point.

 6. It's a Skill for Life, Not Just Learning

 As all teachers know, what they do with passion every day prepares our learners not just for the time in the classroom, but for success and well-being when the formative years are done.
 When we here at Wabisabi Learning introduced the Essential Fluencies and the 10 Shifts of Practice to educators all over the world, we too had these goals firmly in mind.
 That’s why we made sure these processes all involved actively building independent and critical thinking mindsets, and fostered lifelong learning skills students.

 Many great educators have said many great things about the importance of lifelong learning skills.
 John Dewey, however, probably said it best: "Education is not preparation for life; education is life itself."

 Educators want their learners to succeed both in and out of the classroom.
 The idea is to make sure that once they leave school they no longer need us.
-In essence, our learners must become the teachers and the leaders.
+In essence, our learners must become teachers and leaders.
 The point is that they never stop being learners.
-This is what it means to be a lifelong learner, and a critical thinker.
+This is what it means to be a lifelong learner and a critical thinker.